 1 Comparatives may differ as a result of adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.

-2 Recurring net fee income consists of fees for services provided on an ongoing basis, such as portfolio management fees, asset-based investment fund fees and custody fees, which are generated on client assets, as well as eadministrative fees for accounts.
-3 Transaction-based income consists of the non-recurring portion of net fee and commission income, mainly composed of brokerage and transaction-based investment fund fees, and credit card fees, as well as fees for payment and foreign exchange transactions, together with other net income from financial instruments measured at fair value through profit or loss.
+2 Recurring net fee income consists of fees for services provided on an ongoing basis, such as portfolio management fees, asset-based investment fund fees and custody fees, which and transaction-based investment fund fees and commission income, mainly composed of brokerage and transaction-based investment fund fees, and credit card fees, as well as fees for payment and foreign exchange transactions, together with other net income from financial instruments measured at fair value through profit or loss.

 4 Relates to licensed professionals with the ability to provide investment advice to clients in the Americas.

-5 Financial advisor variable compensation consists of formulaic compensation calculated on the basis of financial advisors and supplemental advisors and supplemental compensation commitments granted to financial advisors at the time of recruitment that are subject to vesting requirements.
+5 Financial advisor variable compensation consists of formulaic compensation based directly on compensable revenues generated by financial advisors and supplemental compensation calculated on the basis of financial advisors productivity, firm tenure, new assets and other variables or requirements.

 7 Refer to the "Capital management" section of this report for more information.

 8 The leverage ratio denominator calculated as of the respective date in 2020 does not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19.
 Refer to the "Regulatory and legal developments" section of our Annual Report 2020 for more information.

-9 Calculated as revenues from fee-generating assets (a portion of which is included in recurring fee income and a portion of which is included untareaverage effect on the fourth quarter of 2020 and average fee-generating assets are calculated as the average of the monthly average balances.
-Prior to the fourth quarter of 2020, billing was based on prior quarter-e
+9 Calculated as revenues from fee-generating assets (a portion of which is included in recurring fee income and a portion of which is included in transaction-based income, annualized as applicable) divided by average fee-generating assets for the relevant mandate fee billing period.
+For the US, fees have been billed on daily balances, and the average of the monthly average balances.
+Prior to the fourth quarter of 2020, billing was based on prior quarter-en